digrouz/docker-pyload/README.md

 This variable is not mandatory and specifies the address where the mail appears to come from for user authentication.
 Do not specify any if mail notifications are not required.

+### `DOCKUPGRADE`

+This variable is not mandatory and specifies if the container has to launch software update at startup or not.
+Valid values are `0` and `1`.
+It has default value `0`.

 ## Notes

-* The docker entrypoint will upgrade operating system at each startup.
+* The docker entrypoint can upgrade operating system at each startup.
+To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
 * The port 8000 is used for webui
 * The port 7227 is used for the api
 * The port 9666 is used for click n load plugin

+## Issues

+If you encounter an issue please open a ticket at [github](https://github.com/digrouz/docker-pyload/issues)